urgetech/js-string-matcher/README.md

 # js-string-matcher
-Javascript App to determine how similar 2 given strings are
+Javascript App to search matches of a given string A on a String B